 Integrate with Apple Education features

-You can use XenMobile Server as your mobile device management (MDM) solution in an environment that uses Apple Education.
-XenMobile support includes Apple School Manager and Classroom app for iPad.
+You can use XenMobile as your mobile device management (MDM) solution in an environment that uses Apple Education.
+XenMobile support includes Apple School Manager (ASM) and Classroom app for iPad.
 The XenMobile Education Configuration device policy configures instructor and student devices for use with Apple Education.

 Here are highlights of XenMobile support for Apple Education features.